 The hearing aids available through TruHearing are categorized by technology level.
-Each level includes types of hearing aids, such as receiver-in-ear and behind-the-ear.
+Each level includes different types of hearing aids, such as receiver-in-ear and behind-the-ear styles.
 The levels are:

-- Standard (least expensive).
-Good for predictable environments, such as your home.
+- Standard: Good for predictable environments, such as your home.
 Features include noise reduction, Bluetooth, and charging capabilities.

-- Advanced.
-Good for noisier environments and for use when in motion.
-Features include motion sensors and artificial intelligence (AI) technology
+- Advanced: Good for noisier environments and for use when in motion.
+Features include motion sensors, rechargeability and artificial intelligence (AI) technology.

-The cost structure for your hearing aids will be determined by your insurer.
+The cost structure for your hearing aids will be determined by your health insurance.
 In general, there are two programs that may be available to you:

 - TruHearing Choice includes hearing aids on the standard, advanced, and premium levels.

 - TruHearing Select is customized by your health plan.
 It includes hearing aids on the premium and advanced levels.